Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 P

 Pogo-Sticking: When users quickly click into a result and bounce back to search results.
-Can be misread as a sign of low value, even if the page gave them what they needed fast.
+The system can misread this as a sign of low value, even if the page gave them what they needed fast.

 Q

 Query Matching: How search engines compare user input to indexed content.
-Literal matching may miss intent or context, leading to poor results.
+Literal matching may miss intent or context, leading to inferior results.

 R

-Ranking Factors: The signals (over 200, in Google’s case) that influence how a page is ranked.
+Ranking Factors: The signals (over 200, in Google’s case) that influence how search engines rank a page.
 Some are known, many are secret, most are evolving.

 Rich Snippet: Enhanced search results with extra info like star ratings, prices, or event details, driven by structured data or schema markup.